 The answer is Yes!

 KubeSlice by Avesha is an exquisitely simple way to get the best of both worlds.
-By creating a direct Service Connectivity between clusters or namespaces, KubeSlice obviates the need for manually configuring individual connectivity between Kafka clusters.
+By creating a direct Service Connectivity between clusters or namespaces, KubeSlice obviates the need for manually configuring individual connectivity between Kubernetes clusters running Kafka instances.

 Have your cake and eat it too !

 For those that may want to deploy Mirror Maker into their clusters, this can be done with minimal effort since the connectivity between the clusters is delegated to KubeSlice.
 Thus, Kafka applications can have the benefits of synchronous (speed, resiliency) AND asynchronous (independence, scale) replication in the same deployment with the ability to mix and match the capabilities as needed.
 This is true of on-prem data centers, across public clouds or any combinations of these in a hybrid setup.